Guide

 Counts how many path attributes each route carries.
 Produces a distribution table showing the typical attribute set size.

-bin/ze-analyze analyze count-attrs test/internet/latest-bview.gz
+bin/ze-analyze count-attrs test/internet/latest-bview.gz

 mrt-dump